infr/falldetector-public/thesis.md

 This thesis consist of two parts.
 The first part will cover the theoretical frame.
 The theoretical frame will give necessary background information from the health care perspective for understanding the need for automatic monitoring in general.
 It will also cover the technical part for automatic video analysis.
 The main topics will be home care, European Unions active and assistive living programme, video analysis in general, motion detection, human detection, fall detection and alert systems.

 The goal of this project is to build a prototype that could be productized and commercialized.
-That is why the second part will not be publicly available.
-It will include the execution, testing and the outcome.
-Still there will be a stripped summary of how the system was developed.
+The code will be available publicly from Github and will be available in the appendix.
+The second part will include the execution, testing and the outcome.
+There will be a summary of how the system was developed.

 ## Goals of the study